 The medium- to long-term commitment of hosting institutions (e.g., existing data repositories, large research groups, or NSOs) is fundamental for interoperability to persist over time.
-Proper incentives are needed so that hosts dedicate needed investments in capital, labor, and technology to maintain resources in an interoperable manner.
+Proper incentives are needed so that hosts maintain resources in an interoperable manner.
 Institutions may wish to formally host data and models.
-A possibility would be to make results available through an API or to contribute them to the ARIES Network by setting up a k.LAB node (which offers ways to access data and models through both ARIES and other approaches).
+A possibility would be to make results available through an API or to contribute them to the ARIES Network by setting up a k.LAB node (which offers ways to access data and models through both ARIES and other approaches)19.